tc39/proposal-decorators-previous/README.md

 ## Developing the Specification

-After cloning, do `npm install` to set up your environment.
-You can then do `npm run build` to build the spec or `npm run watch` to set up a continuous build.
-The results will appear in the `out` directory, which you can use `npm run clean` to delete.
+1. `npm install` to set up your environment
+1. `npm run build` to build the spec or `npm run watch` to set up a continuous build.
+1. The results will appear in the `out` directory
+1. `npm run clean` to cleanup